_quarto.yml

 La Jolla, California

-Focused on new and interesting data science technologies.
+Focused on new and useful data science technologies.

 ---